 In June 2005, the Company entered into new uncollateralized debt facilities totalling US\$355.0 million.
-These new debt facilities are revolving US dollar cash advance facilities involving bilateral agreements with six banks and replace the Company's previous revolving and stand-by credit facilities of approximately US\$286.0 million.
+These new debt facilities are revolving US dollar cash advance facilities involving bilateral agreements with six banks and replace the Company's previous revolving and stand-by credit facilities at 31 March 2005 of approximately US\$286.0 million.
 These new facilities are available for general corporate purposes.